 The bottom of the mattress, bed springs, and chairs are also their second favorite place.

 Their small size allows them to stay in plaster, wood, and floor cracks.

 They also hide piles of newspapers and books like clutter.

 Clutter is a big invitation to all types of pests.
 Also, they provide the perfect place for them to hide.

-Bed bugs travel through luggage, clothes, etc. If another person has a bed bug infestation they can to your house if you bring something from them or by attaching it to your clothes and luggage.
+Bed bugs travel through luggage, clothes, etc. If another person has a bed bug infestation, they can come to your house if you bring something from them or attach it to your clothes and luggage.

-Second-hand furniture clothing can be a big source of bed bug existence in your house.
-Inspect all second-hand things properly before bringing them into your house.
+Second-hand furniture clothing can be a significant source of bed bug existence in your house.
+Inspect all second-hand things properly before bringing them into your home.

-Bed bugs are indeed difficult pests, and their living habit (living in our beds) makes them extremely creepy as well.
-But no problem can’t be solved if proper methods and precautions are used.
+Bed bugs are indeed difficult pests, and their living habit (living in our beds) makes them highly creepy.
+But problems can only be solved if proper methods and precautions are used.